opencog/link-grammar/link-grammar/README.md

 ./configure --enable-sat-solver=bundled
 ```

-Other problems with the SAT sover include:
+Other problems with the SAT solver include:
 - Cannot parse with null links (can be fixed but it is not trivial).
 - No panic timeout (trivial to fix).